-Prerequisites: AUTO G120, minimum grade of B and AUTO G170, or Concurrently enrolled in Auto G170 Corequisites: AUTO G170 electric vehicle (EV) theory and provides an introduction to advanced EV designs and propulsion systems.
+This course furthers the student's skills in electric vehicle (EV) theory and provides an introduction to advanced EV designs and propulsion systems.
 The course includes: EV design and construction; the testing, assembly, operation and maintenance of EVs; the influence of battery management design; advanced technology batteries and intelligent charging systems; and alternative EV drive systems.
 Appropriate safety related instruction will be included in each segment.
 This course is designed to help the field technician prepare for the Automotive Service of Excellence (ASE) Light Duty Hybrid / Electric Vehicle Specialist (L3) exam.
-Students will also need to complete Automotive Technology G170 to prepare for the ASE (L3) exam.
+Students will also need to complete Automotive Technology GI70 to prepare for the ASE (L3) exam.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.